Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Action Inclusion

 In the previous section, we have discussed that the belief state evolves based on the observation and action on the trajectory.
 In this section, the impact of the inclusion of the action sequence is demonstrated using LSTM-TD3.
 Also, the effect of the length of the sequence for the individual disturbance condition is investigated.

-\subsection{Length of sequence}
+\subsection{Length of Sequence}

 When the partial trajectory is taken as the input sequence, the selection of its length $l$ can be a design parameter as in LSTM-TD3.
 In general, RL algorithms with a RNN layer require repeating either entire or partial episodes during the update in order to train the network via Back Propagation Through Time (BPTT).
 When entire episodes are repeated in training, it can be considered that the agent is trained using complete information $I^C$.
 As stated in Section \ref{keyidea}, the size of $I^C$ increases as time elapses.
 Thus, repeating entire trajectories to update the network is a time-consuming process.
 In case of the on-policy algorithm with RNN, utilizing $I^C$ might be a more natural approach since it follows the same trajectory during the training.
-Several works have explored the methods combining RNN with on-policy algorithms (e.g. with PPO\cite{gaudet2019adaptive} and A3C \cite{mnih2016asynchronous}).
-However on-policy algorithms are much less sample-efficient compared to off-policy algorithms. \\ For state value function based algorithms, parameter sharing is a common technique where the actor and critic share the same network parameters and only the last layer of each network is different.
+Several works have explored the methods combining RNN with on-policy algorithms (e.g., PPO\cite{gaudet2019adaptive} and A3C \cite{mnih2016asynchronous}).
+However on-policy algorithms are much less sample-efficient compared to off-policy algorithms.

+For state value function based algorithms, parameter sharing is a common technique where the actor and critic share the same network parameters and only the last layer of each network is different.
 However, this technique is not as common for action value function based algorithms like TD3 since the parameter sets are different between actor and critic networks.
-When parameter sharing is not used, the same trajectory needs to be repeated multiple times to update multiple networks.\\ If the whole episode is repeated, the benefit provided by random sampling can be lost in the experience replay which is the mechanism for improving data efficiency and stability.
-Experience replay effectively minimizes the correlations between samples \cite{lillicrap2015continuous} so that the data distribution becomes closer to independent and identically distributed (i.i.d.) condition which is preferable in RL.
-In \cite{heess2015memory}, it is concerned that if the whole trajectory is sampled together, the bias in the learned policy might become severer in the update because the state distribution under the current policy no longer corresponds to the one from the replay buffer.\\ If a few steps of sequential data are randomly sampled as a unit, the sample correlation issue could be mitigated.
-This approach captures a shorter history of fixed length in the environment.
-LSTM-TD3 offers the opportunity to define the length of the sequence.
-The agent should be provided with enough length of sequential data so that it can capture the characteristics of the system and the disturbance.
-In the experiment in this section, the relationship between several characteristics of the disturbance and the length of sequence that is provided to the network is investigated.
+When parameter sharing is not used, the same trajectory needs to be repeated multiple times to update multiple networks.